kywagaha/gemini/README.md

 `npm install`

 # Setup
 First you need to make a Spotify application.
-Be sure to copy the `Client Id` and `Client Secret` into a new file called `.env`.
+Once you have your client ID and client secret, make an .env file in the root directory (the file name is just .env).
+Fill in the .env file like this:

+`CLIENT_ID=123456789`
+`CLIENT_SECRET=987654321`

 Then edit the settings for the app on the Spotify developer dashboard, and set the `Redirect Uri` to `http://localhost:8888/auth/spotify/callback`.

 # Usage